Thunder snap 14-game skid with 119-115 win over Celtics | Taiwan News | 2021/04/28

+BOSTON (AP) — The Oklahoma City Thunder were on the verge of making some unpleasant history.
+Lu Dort made it his mission not to let that happen.

-BOSTON (AP) — Lu Dort scored 24 points, Darius Bazley added 21 points and 10 rebounds, and the Oklahoma City Thunder snapped a 14-game skid with a 119-115 win over the Boston Celtics on Tuesday night.
+Dort scored 24 points, Darius Bazley added 21 points and 10 rebounds, and the Thunder snapped a 14-game skid with a 119-115 win over the Boston Celtics on Tuesday night.

 Isaiah Roby and Ty Jerome each finished with 15 points for the Thunder, who won their first game since March 31 against Toronto.

+“I saw it today and I told Shai (Gilgeous-Alexander), ‘Shai, we’re winning today,’" Dort said.
+"That was my mindset just before the game — to do everything to win.
+The fact that we did it as a team was great.”

+The Thunder's recent swoon coincides with a foot injury that sidelined leading scorer Gilgeous-Alexander more than a month ago — they have won just two games since.

-Oklahoma City committed 27 turnovers but went 13 of 30 from 3-point range to beat back a furious late charge by Boston.
+Oklahoma City committed 27 turnovers against Boston but went 13 of 30 from 3-point range and 28 of 36 from the free-throw line to beat back a late charge.

+“It was a character test," Thunder coach Mark Daigneault said.
+"It was an opportunity to show who we are through the adversity.
+I came away impressed.”

 The Celtics made the Thunder work in the closing minutes.